 So if you're outside anywhere listed in World Calling or its list of countries available through roaming, then you probably won't have access to data, messaging, or voice.
 However, if you're within the U.S., you may face expensive roaming fees, which are not listed on the site.

-Fortunately, there are several ways to avoid roaming charges, but if you're feeling uncomfortable with the risks, then perhaps it is best to go with an international phone rental or an international plan.
-However, it's a good idea to do some research in your carrier's policies.
-If you're unhappy with said policies, then you should at least take into account what the best international roaming plans are.
+Fortunately, there are several ways to avoid roaming charges, but if you're feeling uncomfortable with the risks, then perhaps it is best to go with an international SIM card or one of the best international roaming plans.

 An international SIM card - or local SIM card - is a pre-paid SIM which you purchase once you reach your travel destination.
 A local SIM card allows you to use your phone as though you were subscribed to the local network.
 This means you'll be able to check e-mail, enjoy internet access, and browse social media, without the worry of high overages.